-Check out the educational Web site called Understanding Taxes on www.irs.gov.
-It is divided into two content areas - the Hows of Taxes and the Whys of Taxes.
+Check out the educational website called "Understanding Taxes" on IRS.gov.
+It has two content areas - the Hows of Taxes and the Whys of Taxes.
 Understanding Taxes is designed to teach middle school, high school and community college students, and the general public about their federal tax rights and responsibilities and the economics and history on which our tax system is based.
-To find this site, go to www.irs.gov, then click Individuals, then Students, then Understanding Taxes.
+To find this site, go to IRS.gov, then click Individuals, then Students, then Understanding Taxes.